infracost/terraform-provider-infracost/docs/data-sources/aws_codebuild_project.md

 ## Argument Reference

-* `resources` - (Required) The IDs of the SQS Queues to apply the estimated usage.
+* `resources` - (Required) The IDs of the Codebuild Projects to apply the estimated usage.
-* `monthly_build_minutes` - (Required) The estimated total duration of monthly codebuild execution usaged in minutes.
+* `monthly_build_minutes` - (Required) The estimated total duration of monthly codebuild execution usage in minutes.

 ### Usage values